 The Food and Agriculture Organization maintains the "Food Loss and Waste Database," which is the largest online collection of data on food loss, food waste, and the causes that are reported for the loss and waste.
 The data and information come from openly accessible reports and studies that measure food loss and waste across food products, stages of the value chain, and geographical areas.
 The database may be used by anyone who seeks information on food loss and waste and who has Internet access.http://www.fao.org/platform-food-loss-waste/flw-data/en

-The "Global Issues Overview" web page offers convenient access to a trove of information on aging, atomic energy, children, climate change, decolonization, democracy, food, population, refugees, water, women, and more.http://www.un.org/en/sections/issues-depth/global-issues-overview/index.html
+The "Global Issues" web page offers convenient access to a trove of information on aging, atomic energy, children, climate change, decolonization, democracy, food, population, refugees, water, women, and more.https://www.un.org/en/global-issues

-The IMO is a specialized UN agency whose responsibilities include shipping safety and security and preventing ships from polluting the atmosphere and marine environment.
-The work of the IMO supports the UN's Sustainable Development Goals.
+The IMO is a specialized United Nations agency whose responsibilities include shipping safety and security and preventing ships from polluting the atmosphere and marine environment.
+The work of the IMO supports the United Nations' Sustainable Development Goals.
 The "Affiliated Bodies and Programmes" web page has a collection of links that provide convenient access to the websites of IMO affiliates and IMO programs.http://www.imo.org/en/About/Pages/Affiliated-Bodies-and-Programmes.aspx

 The United Nations Mine Action Service observes International Mine Awareness Day each year on April 4th.
 To hear the United Nation's global advocate's 2019 message, watch the 3-minute video.https://www.youtube.com/watch?v=LcWiyvxpkwE

 The News Centre provides breaking news coverage of developments around the United Nations system, offering quick access to news-related products and resources.https://news.un.org/en